-1. Relative of the Child.
-Subsidized child care may be provided in a private residence by an Informal Child Care Provider who is relative of the child, provided that the Informal Child care Provider is at least 18 years old and is not the child's Parent or Caregiver.
-Relative Informal Child Care Providers who provide subsidized child care services must submit to the CCRR evidence of their relationship to the child receiving care.
+1. Relative of the Child-Care by a Relative of the Child.
+Subsidized child care may be provided in a private residence by an Informal Child Care Provider who is relative of the child-in a private residence, provided that the caregiverIinformal Cehild care Pprovider is at least 18 years old and is not the child's parent. or caregiverParent or Caregiver.
+Relative caregiversIinformal Cehild Ceare Pproviders who provide subsidized child care services must submit to the CCR&R CCRR evidence of their relationship to the child receiving care.
 Such evidence may include birth certificates, baptismal certificates, and marriage certificates.
-The Informal Child Care Provider must not be a member of the parent's TAFDC assistance unit, unless the parent is under the age of 18.
-Prior to providing and being reimbursed for subsidized child care, Relative Informal Child Care Providers must:
+The caregiver-Informal Child Care Provider must not be a member of the parent's TAFDC assistance unit, unless the parent is under the age of 18.
+Prior to providing and being reimbursed for subsidized child care, Rrelative Iinformal Cehild Ceare Pproviders must:

-- a. complete all applicable pre-service and orientation to child care trainings; - b. satisfy all applicable health and safety requirements; and - c. sign an agreement to provide subsidized child care.
+In Homea. complete all applicable pre-service and orientation to child care trainings;

+b. satisfy all applicable health and safety requirements; and c. sign an agreement to provide subsidized child care.

-2. Non-Relative of the Child.
-Subsidized child care may be provided in the home of the child by an informal child care provider unrelated to the child, on the condition that the informal child care provider is at least 18 years of age.
+2. Non-Relative of the Child-Care.
+Subsidized child care may be provided in the home of the child by an caregiverinformal child care provider unrelated to the child, provided on the condition that the caregiverinformal child care provider is at least 18 years of age-and.
 Prior to providing and being reimbursed for subsidized child care, informal child care providers providing care in the child's own home must:

 a. complete EEC's background record check certifying the informal child care provider has a background free of conduct which, in the judgment of EEC and in accordance with EEC's Background Record Check Regulations at 606 CMR 14.00 et seq., bears adversely upon his or her ability to provide for the safety and well-being of a child.
+Such conduct shall include, but not be limited to, conduct identified in EEC's Enforcement Regulations, 102 CMR 1.05(1): Applicants and Family Day Care.